srikanthmekala500/DSA-in-JavaScript/MathProblems.md

 4)  Check if a number is palindrome
 5)  Find nth Fibonacci number
 6)  Find nth Fibonacci number
 7)  Missing Number in an Array
+8)  detect squares
+9)
 ## Question 1: Sum of all natural numbers from 1 to n
  ```javascript
 function sumOfNaturalNumber(num){